 I get asked time to time by photographers how to start in wedding photography.
-Here are some excellent starting points.
+Here are some suggestions without the fluff and BS.

 1. Believe in yourself

 2. Don’t listen to the tiny little voices on the internet